silentrob/hb-helios/README.md

 [View a live demo](http://helios.harp.io)

-This beautiful template is created by AJ at HTML5 UP, and license, and attribution is below.
+This beautiful template is created by AJ at HTML5 UP, license and attribution is below.

 ### Original Readme and License
 html5up.net | @n33co